explodingcamera/blog/content/2024/liwan/index.md

 # Try it out!

 Liwan is not perfect.
-There are many things I could optimize more, starting with huge datasets - analyzing millions of events takes a lot of resources - but it fits my personal use case (nearly) perfectly and probably yours, too.
+There are many things I could optimize more, starting supporting huge datasets - going into the tens of millions of events can slow down things considerably - but it fits my personal use case (nearly) perfectly and probably a lot of others too.

-Just grab the latest binary to try it out:
+Just grab the latest version and try it out for yourself:

 ```bash
 # Download the latest release